Who We Are

 Our Academic Departments & Faculty

-David Mannaioni, CFP®, MPASSM is the Dean of Academic Programs and a professor at the College for Financial Planning.
-In the role of Dean he oversees the development and revision of course content and ensures that the requisite academic rigor is in place for each of the CFP® education courses and professional designations the College offers.
-David also is actively involved in the development of course content, including textbooks, assessment questions, live classes, and videos.
+David Mannaioni, CFP®, MPASSM is the Dean of Financial Planning and a professor at the College for Financial Planning.
+In the Dean role he oversees the faculty team responsible for the CFP® education courses, professional designations, and Master’s degree courses the College offers.

 Dr. Aman Sunder is a professor, dean of the graduate school, and researcher at the College for Financial Planning.
 His role at the College includes administrative leadership of the graduate school that includes MS degrees in finance and financial planning.
 He leads the research initiatives at the College and serves on its Institutional Review Board and several other committees.